Establishing reading goals can set the tone for the kind of reading work you expect from your students—and what they expect from themselves.

 3. Partner to Personalize Their Goals

 Reading goals are personal and, depending on what students have uncovered about their current identity as readers, many might have unique goals.
 If a student does not know how to choose a book they’ll like or does not read outside of class, this knowledge can factor into their goals and determining what will challenge them to grow as readers.

 Example goals might be to determine what books they do like to read, to discover more books to add to their reading list, or to build up reading stamina in reading longer books.

 A goal sheet helps students to record their personal reading goals.
 For younger students, this can include a space for students to draw how they visualize themselves as successful and happy readers.
 This example also includes sections to record each student’s unique goal and their plans to reach it.

 This process creates a wonderful opportunity to display student goals as a daily reminder in your classroom.
 Designate a bulletin board or central wall space to feature these goal forms or to track progress towards key milestones.

 For classroom materials to prepare your bulletin boards, start here.

 6. Plan to Support Your Students

-Now your students’ goals are established and proudly displayed in your classroom, there are so many ways to support them throughout the year.
+Now that your students’ goals are established and proudly displayed in your classroom, there are so many ways to support them throughout the year.
 Taking stock of the goals of the class will help you to create the right plans to help them achieve (and exceed!) their reading ambitions.
-This might be anything from
+This might include:

 - Partner work